 In addition to the charm of the residences in the various neighborhoods, the East Dallas community has its own country club with a three-story clubhouse that was built in 1912.

-Content © 2018 Mathews Nichols Group.
+Content © 2018 Erin Mathews.
 All rights reserved.